-One of the nice things about St. Simons is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+St. Simons is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in St. Simons in 2010 was $47,189, which is wealthy relative to Georgia and the nation.
 This equates to an annual income of $188,756 for a family of four.

 The people who call St. Simons home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Simons residents report their race to be White, followed by Asian.
 Important ancestries of people in St. Simons include Irish, German, French , and Italian.

 The most common language spoken in St. Simons is English.
 Other important languages spoken here include Spanish and Chinese.